qdrant/landing_page/qdrant-landing/content/documentation/concepts/hybrid-queries.md

 *Available as of v1.10.0*

-There are use-cases when the best search is obtained by combining multiple queries, or by performing the search in more than one stage.
+With the introduction of [many named vectors per point](../vectors/#named-vectors), there are use-cases when the best search is obtained by combining multiple queries, or by performing the search in more than one stage.

 Qdrant has a flexible and universal interface to make this possible, called `Query API` ([API reference](https://api.qdrant.tech/api-reference/search/query-points)).

-The main component for making the combinations of queries possible is the `prefetch` parameter.
+The main component for making the combinations of queries possible is the `prefetch` parameter, which enables making sub-requests.

-The way it works is that, whenever a query has at least one prefetch, Qdrant will first perform the prefetch query (or queries), and then it will apply the main query over the results of the prefetch.
+The way it works is that, whenever a query has at least one prefetch, Qdrant will:
+1. Perform the prefetch query (or queries),
+1. Apply the main query over the results of its prefetch(es).

+Additionally, prefetches can have prefetches themselves, so you can have nested prefetches.

 ## Hybrid Search

-One of the most common problems when you have different representations of the same data is to combine the queried points for each representation in a single result.
+One of the most common problems when you have different representations of the same data is to combine the queried points for each representation into a single result.

 {{< figure  src="/docs/fusion-idea.png" caption="Fusing results from multiple queries" width="80%" >}}

-For example, in text search, it is often useful to combine dense and sparse vectors get the best of semantics, plus the best of specific words.
+For example, in text search, it is often useful to combine dense and sparse vectors get the best of semantics, plus the best of matching specific words.

-There are many ways to fuse the results, in this example we use Reciprocal Rank Fusion (<a href=https://plg.uwaterloo.ca/~gvcormac/cormacksigir09-rrf.pdf target="_blank">RRF</a>), which considers the positions of each of points in the results, and boosts the ones that appear closer to the top in multiple queries.
+There are many ways to fuse the results, a versatile one is <a href=https://plg.uwaterloo.ca/~gvcormac/cormacksigir09-rrf.pdf target="_blank">Reciprocal Rank Fusion (RRF)</a>, which considers the positions of each of points in the results, and boosts the ones that appear closer to the top in multiple queries.

-This is a dense + sparse query, fused with RRF:
+Here is an example of RRF for a query containing two prefetches against differently named vectors configured to respectively hold sparse and dense vectors.

 ```http
 POST /collections/{collection_name}/points/query